codecentric/reedelk-runtime/CONTRIBUTING.md

 first!

 When contributing, please follow the guidelines provided in this document.
-They will cover topics such as the different Git branches we use, the commit message format to use or the appropriate code style.
+They will cover topics such as the different Git branches we use or the commit message format to use.

 Once you have read them, and you are ready to submit your Pull Request, be sure to verify a few things: